BelT26/Finding-Pluto/README.md

 The sun cartoon image in the flight path is a sticker image from Microsoft Paint 3D.

 All other images were downloaded from Pixabay from the following contributors:
-* Planet pictures for flight path: Pauolo Cesar Ventura
+* Planet pictures for flight path: Paulo Cesar Ventura
 * Solar system on intro page: MD Herren
 * Ufo illustration above question: Julieta Mascarella
 * Star illustration on final modal: Katherine Ab